mikesamuel/prebake/README.md

 *  Compile code in a [domain specific language][], like HTML templates, to JavaScript functions.

-It's not the only way to do meta-programming tricks like

-*  the [core-js][core-js-example] one (15M downloads/week)
-*  creating wrapper functions with the right `.length`

-but safe to do so.

 ### Checking uses of `eval`

 Some proposals like